-Net OPEB Liability Discount Rate 1% Lower \$143,653,181 Valuation Discount Rate \$114,483,808 Discount Rate 1% Higher \$90,486,976 Paragraph 55: Changes in the Net OPE B Liability Please see reconciliation of on page 10.
-Paragraph 56: Additional Net OPEB L iability Information The following information Paragraph 56 requirement ontra Costa CCD to com nply with 56.a: The valuation date is The measurement da 56 b: We are not aware of 56 c: There were no assur 56.d: There were no changed 56.e: Not applicable 56.f: To be determined by 56.g: To be determined by 56.h: Other than contribute balances are shown in Ap 56.i: Future recognition or te is June 30, 2019. f a special funding arrang nption changes since the ges in benefit terms sinc y the employer y the employer tions after the measurem pendix F e prior measurement dat e the prior measuremen ent, all deferred inflow t date. and outflow Paragraph 57: Required Supplementar y Information 57.c: We have not been as vided on page 10 for the ild be determined based current valuation, exception on appropriate methods arially determined contri pt for covered ribution amount.

-fully fund the obligation over a period not to exceed 26 years.
+Discount Rate Valuation Discount Rate

+1% Lower Discount Rate 1% Higher

+Net OPEB Liability \$132,374,161 \$102,662,868 \$78,185,559

+Paragraph 55: Changes in the Net OPEB Liability

+Please see reconciliation on page 9.
+Please see the notes for Paragraph 244 below for more information.

+Paragraph 56: Additional Net OPEB Liability Information

+The following information is intended to assist Contra Costa CCD to comply with Paragraph 56 requirements.

+56.a: The valuation date is June 30, 2019.

+The measurement date is June 30, 2020.

-57.d: We are not aware that there are any statutorily or contractually established contribution requirements.
+56 b: We are not aware of a special funding arrangement.

+56 c: There were no assumption changes since the prior measurement date.

+56.d: There were no changes in benefit terms since the prior measurement date.

+56.e: Not applicable

+56.f: To be determined by the employer

+56.g: To be determined by the employer

+56.h: Other than contributions after the measurement, all deferred inflow and outflow balances are shown in Appendix F

+56.i: Future recognition of deferred inflows and outflows is shown in Appendix F

+Paragraph 57: Required Supplementary Information

+- 57.a: Please see reconciliation on page 9.
+Please see the notes for Paragraph 244 below for more information. - 57.b: These items are provided on page 9 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount.
+We assume the District contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 26 years. - 57.d: We are not aware that there are any statutorily or contractually established contribution requirements.